EVOLUTION OF The WORLD Economy

 This week is focused on developing countries since 1945.
 Analysis includes decolonisation, modernisation theory, basic needs approach, the Washington Consensus and Neoliberalism.
 Issues of Foreign Aid, Trade Policy and Industrial Policy are all examined.

 Week 9 the Global Financial Crisis and its Aftermath

-An examination of the causes and consequences of the Global Financial Crisis – which was the largest shock to the World Economy since the Depression of the 1930s.
+An examination of the causes and consequences of the Global Financial Crisis (2007-2009) which constitutes the largest shock to the World Economy since the Depression of the 1930s.
 The focus then turns to examining the world economy since that time up to the present.
 We will conclude the subject by discussing how the study of economic history has informed your understanding and responses to contemporary challenges such as climate change and environment crises, inequality, economic vulnerability and stagnation.